Why Merino Wool Makes the Best Moisture Wicking Socks

 To sum up, dry feet are healthy feet; moisture wicking, quick-drying socks play a vital role in keeping your feet dry.
 Which leads to the final question: what moisture wicking socks are best?

 Merino Wool Socks: Naturally Moisture Wicking

 It’s no secret… we love Merino Wool.
-We think it makes the best socks, whether they’re stuffed into a work boot or worn on the Appalachian Trail.
+We think this natural fiber makes the best socks, whether they’re stuffed into a work boot or worn on the Appalachian Trail.
 This performance fiber has many natural benefits, including thermoregulation, durability, breathability, and softness.
-And though other moisture wicking materials exist, we’ve found the best moisture wicking socks are made with Merino.
+And though other moisture wicking materials exist, we’ve found the best socks for wicking moisture are made with Merino.